 The WHO multi-site study recommends that such a programme could recognise the gender-specific barrier against spitting, while clinics could ensure privacy and a well-ventilated space for patients to produce sputum,.
 The WHO study also states that it is important to recognise the importance of counselling at every stage of disease, including diagnosis, and emphasising the effectiveness of the treatment to reduce the stigma attached to the disease.

 The Revised National Tuberculosis Control Programme (RNTCP) works on the system of passive case finding, a cost effective method, in which it awaits the initiative of a sick person to visit a government health centre.
 While the DOTS centres are not very far off in cities, in the rural areas, as recorded by this study, a patient might have to travel 15 kilometres or more.
 Making the centres more accessible or having more DOTS providers in the community would also help bring more women in the programme.

 “If more opportunities are created for screening, the ratio could tilt a little more towards women.
 Screening more women will reduce the spread of the disease in the family, especially children,” said Dr Kuldeep Sachdeva, additional director general of the Central TB Division, which is responsible for rolling out the RNTCP.
 Until then, however, tuberculosis continues to be a national pandemic, especially for the women of India.

 The Reporting for this story was supported by the REACH Lilly MDR-TB Partnership Media Fellowship Programme.

-Menaka Rao is a freelance journalist from Mumbai.
+Menaka Rao is a freelance journalist from Delhi.
 She writes on law and health.